Galvanizeddd/Inheritance-assigment/README.md

 # Inheritance-assigment
-All components for the inheritance assignment
+All components for the inheritance assignment.
+Area and perimeter of 2d shapes.